grantcolley/blazor-notes/README.md

 [*Source - Microsoft ASP.NET Core Blazor : State Management*](https://learn.microsoft.com/en-us/aspnet/core/blazor/state-management)

 # Security and Identity
+## Security Overview
+### Antiforgery Support
+Blazor adds Antiforgery Middleware and requires endpoint antiforgery protection by default.
+The `AntiforgeryToken` component renders an antiforgery token as a hidden field, and this component is automatically added to `EditForm` instances.

+### Authentication
+Blazor uses the existing ASP.NET Core authentication mechanisms to establish the user's identity.

+#### Server-side Blazor Authentication
+Interactively-rendered server-side Blazor operates over a `SignalR` connection with the client.
+Authentication in `SignalR`-based apps is handled when the connection is established.
+Authentication can be based on a cookie or some other bearer token, but authentication is managed via the `SignalR` hub and entirely within the `circuit`.

+The built-in `AuthenticationStateProvider` service obtains authentication state data from ASP.NET Core's `HttpContext.User`.
+This is how authentication state integrates with existing ASP.NET Core authentication mechanisms.

 [*Source - Microsoft ASP.NET Core Blazor : Security*](https://learn.microsoft.com/en-us/aspnet/core/blazor/security)